openvinotoolkit/openvino/docs/IE_PLUGIN_DG/PluginTesting.md

     @snippet single_layer_tests/convolution.cpp test_convolution:instantiate

 3. **Sub-graph tests** (`subgraph_tests` sub-folder).
 This group of tests is designed to tests small patterns or combination of layers.
 E.g. when a particular topology is being enabled in a plugin e.g. TF ResNet-50, there is no need to add the whole topology to test tests.
 In opposite way, a particular repetative subgraph or pattern can be extracted from `ResNet-50` and added to the tests.
 The instantiation of the sub-graph tests is done in the same way as for single layer tests.

-Note, such sub-graphs or patterns for sub-graph tests should be added to `IE::ngraphFunctions` library first (this library is a pre-defined set of small `ngraph::Function`) and re-used in sub-graph tests after.
+> **Note**, such sub-graphs or patterns for sub-graph tests should be added to `IE::ngraphFunctions` library first (this library is a pre-defined set of small `ngraph::Function`) and re-used in sub-graph tests after.

 4. **HETERO tests** (`subgraph_tests` sub-folder) contains tests for `HETERO` scenario (manual or automatic affinities settings, tests for `QueryNetwork`).